 HOW EXCITING!!
 We were just informed: "Last Will and Embezzlement" is an OFFICIAL SELECTION of the Golden Door International Film Festival of Jersey City!!
-Deb Robinson and Pamela S K Glasner are SO honored and delighted.
-They certainly hope lots of their Facebook friends will be able to attend this wonderful event with them.
+Producer/writer Pamela S K Glasner is SO honored and delighted, and she hopes lots of her Facebook friends will be able to attend this wonderful event with her.

 "My Dad was a war hero," producer Pamela Glasner explained the other day, "though he never, ever talked about the war.
 He was in the Army Air Corps ... in a bomber squadron ... and he was at Normandy.
 I know, because after he passed, I found his honorable discharge papers.
 My Dad had always been MY hero ... now I know he was everyone else's, too.
 I am so proud to be Harry Glasner's daughter."